trabdlkarim/pycalco/README.md

 PyCalco is available on the [Python Package Index](https://pypi.org/project/pycalco/), which makes its intallation quite easy.
 You just need python3 and its package manager pip3 on your plateform, then you are set to install PyCalco.

-Run the following command from the terminal for installion:
+Run the following command from the terminal for installation:

 `pip install pycalco`